Daniel Peacock: Career

-He was one of the regular cast in Nick Hyde and Glen Cardno's Valentine Park for ATV Network starring Ken Jones, David Thewlis and Liz Smith and wrote Men of the World starring John Simm and David Threlfall, Cavegirl, Harry and Cosh, Mud, Very Big Very Soon for Central TV starring Paul Shane, Sheila White, Shaun Curry and Tim Wylton, as well as adapting Teenage Health Freak for TV.
+He was a regular cast member in Nick Hyde and Glen Cardno's Valentine Park for Central Television starring Ken Jones, David Thewlis and Liz Smith and wrote Men of the World starring John Simm and David Threlfall, Cavegirl, Harry and Cosh, Mud, Very Big Very Soon for Central TV starring Paul Shane, Sheila White, Shaun Curry and Tim Wylton, as well as adapting Teenage Health Freak for TV.
 He voiced a Beeposaurus in The Beeps.

 He appeared in a series of musical adverts in the 1980s for the Do It All chain of DIY stores along with another Comic Strip actor, Ron Tarr, and the Birds Eye Steakhouse advertisement featuring the song "We Hope It's Chips", sung to the tune of "Que Sera Sera".

-Daniel also stars as a thug in "Billy's Christmas Angels" which was shown on Channel 4 in 1988 alongside Nabil Shaban and Steve Johnson.
+Peacock also appeared as a thug in "Billy's Christmas Angels", a Channel 4 Christmas special broadcast in 1988, alongside Nabil Shaban and Stephen Johnson.

 His credits as a director include the metaseries Harry and Cosh, Morris 2274, Billie: Girl from the Future and Cavegirl.

 In 2014, Peacock made a cameo appearance in his brother Harry Peacock's comedy show Toast of London.

-In 2015 he appeared in the sitcom Marley's Ghosts, which revolves around a woman called Marley Wise who finds she can communicate with the dead.
+In 2015, he wrote and appeared in the sitcom Marley's Ghosts, which revolves around a woman called Marley Wise who finds she can communicate with the dead.
 The series first aired on Gold in September 2015.

 In 2016, Peacock played the role of Maurice in Spencer Hawken's No Reasons.